 Avocado Chimichurri Dip is a zesty and unusual dip that’s sure to be a hit at your next party!
 It’s made with avocados, herbs, and garlic, and is as easy to make as guacamole!

 This zesty sauce is often found on grilled meats, eggs, vegetables, or bread.
 Once you try it you really can’t stop because it takes pretty much anything to the next level.

-Since it tastes so amazing, I went looking for an excuse to eat it all by itself.
-Enter Avocado Chimichurri Chip Dip.
+Since it tastes so amazing, I went looking for an excuse to eat it almost all by itself.
+Enter Avocado Chimichurri Dip.

-This dip is everything you love about chimichurri blended with creamy avocado and enjoyed with your favorite chips (affiliate link –> or my favorite chips, if we’re being honest and you want to do it right).
+This dip is everything you love about chimichurri blended with creamy avocado and enjoyed with your favorite chips.
 The raw garlic, shallot, and red pepper flakes give a little heat while the fresh herbs and lemon juice make everything bright.